Best Plant Milk for Tea: No-Curdle Guide (2026)

 3. Choose Barista Blends

-Barista editions of oat and almond milk are formulated with stabilizers that prevent separation in hot drinks.
+Barista editions of oat and almond milk are formulated with stabilizers that prevent separation in hot drinks - similar to what works in coffee.

 4. Avoid Over-Steeping